 - Entrapment or Engulfment

 The final classification discussed in this course is pathological asphyxia.
-Pathological is dealing with or attributable a disease or medical condition.
-These asphyxial deaths are caused from such things as anaphylaxis, pulmonary edema, and COPD.
+Pathological is dealing with or attributable to disease or medical condition.
+These asphyxial deaths are caused by such things as anaphylaxis, pulmonary edema, and COPD.

-This is an online video training and is designed to be interactive with students by random quizzes and final exam.
-Student login time is tracked per student to verify time spent in the course if needed.
-Testing cannot be done until videos are watched.
-Each video has a unique symbol or picture that will appear prominently during the video and is part of the test questions, this will insure the video has been watched.
-Certificates will only be available for print after success completion of the final exam and the course evaluation.
+This is an online video training and is designed to be interactive with students by random quizzes and a final exam.
+Student login time is tracked per student to verify the time spent in the course if needed.
+Testing cannot be done until the videos are watched.
+Many videos has a unique symbol or picture that will appear prominently in the video and is part of the test questions, this will ensure the video has been watched.
+Certificates will only be available for print after the successful completion of the final exam and the course evaluation.

 - Define Asphyxia Death